-- Determine that internal controls are designed and operating over the collections and disbursement process. - Determine that the District Attorney maintains a true and accurate inventory of all property seized in accordance with 63 O.S. § 2-506.K. - Review sale documentation for selected cases to determine whether forfeited assets were sold after a public auction to the highest bidder in accordance with 63 O.S. §§ 2-506 and 2-508. - Review the distribution of proceeds to determine the distribution was in accordance with court orders pursuant to 63 O.S. §§ 2-506.K and 2-508. - Test disbursements to determine they are supported by approved claims, invoices, and independent verification that goods or services paid for were received.
+- Determine that internal controls are designed and operating over the collections and disbursement process. - Determine that the District Attorney maintains a true and accurate inventory of all property seized in accordance with 63 O.S. § 2-506(K). - Review sale documentation for selected cases to determine whether forfeited assets were sold after a public auction to the highest bidder in accordance with 63 O.S. §§ 2-506 and 2-508. - Review the distribution of proceeds to determine the distribution was in accordance with court orders pursuant to 63 O.S. §§ 2-506(K) and 2-508. - Test disbursements to determine they are supported by approved claims, invoices, and independent verification that goods or services paid for were received.

-- Determine whether the District Attorney prepares and submits an annual report to the District Attorneys Council reflecting the total collections, total disbursements, beginning and ending balances in accordance with 63 O.S. § 2-506.L.3. - Determine if the District Attorney reconciles account balances with the County Treasurer.
+- Determine whether the District Attorney prepares and submits an annual report to the District Attorneys Council reflecting the total collections, total disbursements, beginning and ending balances in accordance with 63 O.S. § 2-506(L)(3). - Determine if the District Attorney reconciles account balances with the County Treasurer.

-All information included in the financial records of the bogus check restitution program, supervision programs, supervision 991 programs, and the drug asset forfeiture program are the representation of the District Attorney for their respective district.
+All information included in the financial records of the bogus check restitution program, supervision program, supervision 991 program, restitution and diversion program, and the drug asset forfeiture program are the representation of the District Attorney for their respective district.

 Our engagement was limited to the procedures performed above and was less in scope than an audit performed in accordance with auditing standards generally accepted in the United States of America.
-Accordingly, we do not express an opinion on any basic financial statement of Washington or Nowata County.
+Accordingly, we do not express an opinion on any basic financial statement of Muskogee County.